 Who Grows Hydroponic Herbs?

 The answer is more people than you think.
 Have you ever seen the pots of basil in the supermarkets that are stored in water?
 Those are grown in commercial hydroponic herb systems.
-Commercial growers love using hydroponic systems since they can grow a large amount of herbs in a small growing space.
+Commercial growers love using hydroponic systems since they can grow a large number of herbs in a small growing space.
 This maximizes their profitability.
 But home gardeners can also enjoy the benefits of growing hydroponic herbs.

 Hydroponics systems can be used either indoors or outdoors it all depends on where you live and the space you have available.
 An indoor hydroponic herb system is a great way to easily grow your favorite culinary herbs without bringing the mess of the outdoors inside.
 An outdoor hydroponic garden can be equally nice – you can make it as big as you like!!!